 The impact of IMO MARPOL sulphur regulations on UK refining

-The International Maritime Organisation (IMO) has set up ‘Sulphur Emission Control Areas’ (SECAs) under MARPOL where sulphur emission standards are more restrictive than the open sea.
-In Europe, the North Sea & English Channel SECA was set up in 2007 which was added to the Baltic Sea SECA established the previous year.
-Today these areas are now referred to ECAs since they potentially could include other emissions (however they currently restrict only sulphur emissions).
+The International Maritime Organisation (IMO) has set up ‘Sulphur Emission Control Areas’ (SECAs) under MARPOL where sulphur emission standards are more restrictive than in the open sea.
+In Europe, the North Sea & English Channel SECA was set up in 2007 and added to the Baltic Sea SECA established the previous year.
+Today, these areas are referred to ECAs since they could potentially include other emissions (however, they currently restrict only sulphur emissions).

 Figure 1: Emission Control Areas in the EU (illustrative only)

-The IMO, through its Marine Environment Protection Committee (MEPC), have established new emission standards in MARPOL Annex VI.
-The revised standards came into force from 1 July 2010 and in summary are shown in the following table:
+The IMO, through its Marine Environment Protection Committee (MEPC), has established new emission standards in MARPOL Annex VI.
+The revised standards came into force from 1st July 2010 and are shown below: